Italian Designer Chiara Ferragni Flaunts Curvy Figure In Scanty Yellow Top And Denim Jeans

 She highlighted her busty assets in a scanty yellow top with extravagant crystal buttons in the front and a low-cut neckline that revealed a great deal of cleavage.
 The long-sleeved garment also featured a cropped body that put part of her pregnant belly on show.

-Chiara paired the top with a pair of faded-blue denim jeans.
+Chiara paired the top with a pair of faded blue denim jeans.
 The high-rise pants, which looked to be a bit loose on her, again drew the eye to her midsection.

-The model was captured at L’Albereta Relais & Chateaux, a hotel resort just outside of Milan, Italy.

-The stunning slideshow was uploaded less than one day ago and has since received more than 440,000 likes, proving to be a smash hit with Chiara’s following.
-More than 1,000 admirers also commented under the post to praise the model, her beauty and her ensemble.
+The stunning slideshow was uploaded less than one day ago and has since received more than 440,000 likes, proving to be a smash hit with Chiara's following.
+More than 1,000 admirers also commented under the post to praise the model.

 "Wow at how beautiful you are," one individual wrote.

-“You are like the cutest momma ever!
-Like the yellow on you,” another admirer commented, following with a single red heart emoji.
+"You are like the cutest momma ever!
+Like the yellow on you," another admirer commented, following up with a single red heart emoji.

 "Love how you're breaking all the rules of what a pregnant woman 'should' wear," a third fan asserted, adding a crown and purple heart symbol to their compliment.